Domain-validated certificate: Issuing criteria

 A domain validated certificate is distinct from an Extended Validation Certificate in that this is the only requirement for issuing the certificate.
 In particular, domain validated certificates do not assure that any particular legal entity is connected to the certificate, even if the domain name may imply a particular legal entity controls the domain.

 User interface

-As of 2020, all major browsers user interfaces display EV and OV and DV certificates identically, but provide options to query the type of certificate via multiple clicks.
+As of 2020, all major browsers user interfaces display EV, OV, and DV certificates identically, but provide options to query the type of certificate via multiple clicks.

 Characteristics

 As the low assurance requirements allow domain validated certificates to be issued quickly without requiring human intervention, domain validated certificates have a number of unique characteristics: